Epiphania Sacred Arts

 About Carrie Rehak

-Her approach – what Carrie finds most enlivening, transformative, fruitful, and authentic to who she is – is "art for life's sake": ethical aesthetics, theopoetics, and art/life, thanks in large part to the influence of such luminaries as Deborah J. Haynes, Linda Mary Montano, Maren Hassinger, and other contemporary visionaries who attempt “to dissolve the boundaries between art and life" (Montano), sacred and secular, personal and political, process and product, and ritual and performance.
+Her approach - what she finds most enlivening, transformative, and authentic - is "art for life's sake": ethical aesthetics, theopoetics, and art/life, thanks in large part to the influence of such luminaries as Deborah J. Haynes, Linda Mary Montano, Maren Hassinger, and other contemporary visionaries who seek “to dissolve the boundaries between art and life" (Montano), sacred and secular, personal and political, process and product, and ritual and performance.

-Her quest is one of meaning: what is the relationship between our experience and our reflections on, and expressions of, that experience?
-And how does this relationship bear on personal, social, and ecological responsibility?
-Above all, Carrie is committed to formal and informal communities of makers, seekers, and learners—as creative agents of transformation, liberation, and flourishing.
+Above all, Carrie is committed to formal and informal communities of makers, seekers, and learners as creative agents of transformation, liberation, and flourishing.

 Background & Credentials